-The school phone number is: 03 687 7560 The school fax number is: 03 688 8219
+The school phone number is: 03 687 7560

-This will give you contact with the Rector, the Guidance Counsellor, the Deans, your son's form teacher or the Business Manager (boarding fees) and Administration Secretary.
+This will give you contact with the Rector, the Guidance Counsellor (ext 724), the Deans, your son's form teacher or the Business Manager (boarding fees) and Rector's PA.
 The switchboard is attended from 8:00am - 4:30pm.
-Staff email addresses are on the school website.
+Staff email addresses and photos are available on the school website.